Skip to Main Content

 Why Do Bugs Like Basements?

-The answer is simple.
-Bugs like basements because they’re dark, dingy, humid, and filled with clutter.
-Bugs need moisture in order to survive, and they have an instinctive need to take shelter in the dark.
+Bugs need moisture to survive, and they have an instinctive need to take shelter in the dark.
 Plus, we can’t get to them when we can’t see them.

-In the Midwestern to middle US, namely Missouri, Iowa, Illinois, and Kansas, there’s a certain profile of bugs that tend to rule dingy basements.
-Many of them depend on weather, but they’re all in search of shelter from tumultuous weather.
-Here are some common pests you might find in your basement.
+In the Midwestern to middle U.S., namely Missouri, Iowa, Illinois, and Kansas, there’s a certain profile of bugs that tend to rule dingy basements.
+Many of them depend on the weather, but they’re all in search of shelter from tumultuous weather.

 springtails